Fundamental Theorem of Algebra

 The "Fundamental Theorem of Algebra" is not the start of algebra or anything, but it does say something interesting about polynomials:

-but you may need to use complex numbers
+but we may need to use complex numbers

 Let me explain: